aedans/Nylon/STDL.md

 - Fw: Writes the top of the stack to a file.

 #### - U: Utilities:
-- Ub: Returns the binary representation of a number as a list.
+- Ub: Returns the binary representation of a number as an array. // TODO
-- Uo: Rotates a list.
+- Uo: Rotates an array.
-- Up: Permutations of a list. // TODO
+- Up: Permutations of an array. // TODO
-- Ur: Reverses a list.
+- Ur: Reverses an array.
-- Us: Sorts a list.
+- Us: Sorts an array.

 ## Misc.
 Functions
 - c: Casts the top object of the stack to a character.